BioFrotos/api-docs/docs/Private/http-main-v4.md

 ___

-## SMART Staking
+## Crypto Lеnding

-This API provides endpoints for interacting with SMART Staking: getting active plans, creating/closing investments, retrieving investments/interest payments history.
+This API provides endpoints for interacting with Crypto Lеnding: getting active plans, creating/closing investments, retrieving investments/interest payments history.

 These endpoints are available only for B2B partner services, you need to contact support@whitebit.com in order to get permissions to use these endpoints.